cocos/cocos-docs/en/advanced-topics/jsb-auto-binding.md

 ## JSB Configuration Scripting

-We find the `genbindings.py` script in the **tools/tojs** directory, copy it and rename it to `genbindings_test.py`, then modify the `genbindings_test.py` module configuration to keep only the cocos2dx_test module.
+Find the `genbindings.py` script in the **tools/tojs** directory, copy it and rename it to `genbindings_test.py`, then modify the `genbindings_test.py` module configuration to keep only the cocos2dx_test module.

 ![](jsb/cancel-output_dir.png)

 The next step is to add a custom configuration file `cocos2dx_test.ini` to the **tools/tojs** directory, which is actually similar to the other `.ini` files under **tools/tojs**, mainly to let the auto-binding tool know which APIs to bind and in what way.
-You can refer directly to Cocos' existing ini file to write this, here is the contents of `cocos2dx_test.ini`:
+Refer directly to Cocos' existing `.ini` file to write this, here is the contents of `cocos2dx_test.ini`:

 ``` ini
 [cocos2dx_test]